Skip to content

 7. Taha Hussein, 1889 - 1973

 Taha Hussein is considered to be one of the most influential writers of the 20th century.
-He has also been called the Dean of Arabic literature.
+He has also been called the Dean of Arabic Literature.
 In many ways, he led a Renaissance movement in Arabic literature, and his work contributed to the modernist movement of the entire genre.

 8. Tawfiq Al-Hakim, 1898 - 1987

 Tawfiq Al-Hakim is an Egyptian writer who is originally from Alexandria.
 He is widely considered to be one of the pioneers of modern Arabic literature, and his work continues to be studied to this day.
 He is also widely considered to be the father of Arabic theater.
-In 1956, he published a play called Death Song that positioned him among the greats in the Arabic World.
-Some of his other popular works include Leaving Paradise, The People of the Cave, and A Bullet in the Heart.
+In 1956, he published a play called Death Song that positioned him among the greats in the Arabic world.

 9. Naguib Mahfouz, 1911 - 2006